nomicflux/okasaki-visualization/README.md

 functional languages.
 Then I'll abstract out the framework and work through Okasaki in force.

-Update: Code snippets are in place.
+Update: Code snippets are in place for Stacks in multiple languages, and for Queues in Purescript.
 They are better for some languages than others - since the site is written in Purescript, it is of course the main exemplar, with Elm and Haskell close behind.
 Scala is proving difficult to incorporate, since the structure of the code is more object-oriented and so less